-8. Purchase and Redemption of Units (a) Purchase of Units
+12. Purchase and Redemption of Units

+(a) Purchase of units

-Subject to the policy on pricing (see paragraph 11) and the relevant Unitholder successfully opening an account, units in any Fund may normally be purchased daily between 8.30 a.m. and 5.30 p.m. ("normal business hours") on any Business Day (and for BlackRock Aquila Emerging Markets Fund the first Business Day of the month and fortnightly on the first Business Day on or after the 14th day of each month) either in writing, by telephoning the Investor Services Team on Freephone 0800 445522 or (when available) by such forms of electronic communication as may be approved by the Manager.
-Written instructions should be addressed to the Manager and sent by post to the Registrar using the following address: BlackRock, PO Box 545, Darlington, DL1 9TQ.
+Subject to the policy on pricing (see paragraph 11) and the relevant Unitholder successfully opening an account, units in any Fund may normally2 be purchased between 8.30 a.m. and 5.30 p.m. ("normal business hours") on any Business Day either in writing, by telephoning the Investor Services Team on Freephone 0800 445522 or (when available) by such forms of electronic communication as may be approved by the Manager.

+Written instructions should be addressed to the Manager and sent by post to the Registrar using the following address:

+BlackRock, PO Box 545, Darlington, DL1 9TQ.

 Any written instructions sent directly to the Manager will be forwarded to the Registrar as soon as reasonably practicable.
 Instructions will be processed at the next valuation point following receipt by the Registrar.
-It is currently not possible to purchase units over the telephone using a debit card or to set up direct debit mandates by telephone however this may be made available to investors in the future.
-To confirm whether this is available at the time of purchase please contact the Investor Services Team on Freephone 0800 445522.
-When units are purchased over the telephone, calls may be recorded by the Manager.
-When placing an order for the purchase of units, the Manager will request that an application form be completed and returned to the Manager.